solisinvictum/borgrestore/README.md

 - The nice Guys from #Gentoo IRC Channel
 - The nice Guys from #rsync IRC Channel
 - Archwiki
+- and many other... (they get mentioned in the commits)

 # Other